 Then long story short is yes, you need a reliability strategy.

-But insight into reliability is valuable, especially when you can access it before things break.
+Insight into reliability is valuable, especially when you can implement before things break.

 Where I find this especially relevant: